-French political theory
+French politics and political theory

-The rise of President Macron
+The rise of Emmanuel Macron

 Natalie Doyle's Articles